omics-datascience/modulector/README.md

    mirDIP is an integrative database of human microRNA target predictions.
 Modulector use mirDIP 5.2.
 2. miRNA data: [miRBase: the microRNA database](https://mirbase.org/).
    miRBase is a searchable database of published miRNA sequences and annotations.
 Each entry in the miRBase Sequence database represents a predicted hairpin portion of a miRNA transcript (termed hairpin in the database), with information on the location and sequence of the mature miRNA sequence (termed mature).
 Modulector use miRBase 22.1.
-3. Methyaation data: Illumina [Infinium MethylationEPIC 2.0](https://www.illumina.com/products/by-type/microarray-kits/infinium-methylation-epic.html) array.
+3. Methylation data: Illumina [Infinium MethylationEPIC 2.0](https://www.illumina.com/products/by-type/microarray-kits/infinium-methylation-epic.html) array.
    The Infinium MethylationEPIC v2.0 BeadChip Kit is a genome-wide methylation screening tool that targets over 935,000 CpG sites in the most biologically significant regions of the human methylome.
 At Modulector we use the information provided by Illumina on its [product files](https://support.illumina.com/downloads/infinium-methylationepic-v2-0-product-files.html) website.

 ## Usage

-Modulector can be used through the graphical interfaces provided in [Multiomix][multiomix-site], or it can be hosted on your own server (read [DEPLOYING.md](DEPLOYING.md) for more information).
-We strongly recommend use this software through Multiomix application.
+Modulector can be used through the graphical interfaces provided in [Multiomix][multiomix-site], or it can be hosted on your server (read [DEPLOYING.md](DEPLOYING.md) for more information).
+We strongly recommend using this software through the Multiomix application.

 All services are available through a web API accessible from a browser or any other web client.
 All the responses are in JSON format.
-In addition to the information provided, sorting, filtering, searching and paging functions are also available.
+In addition to the information provided, sorting, filtering, searching, and paging functions are also available.
 How to use these functions is explained below:

 ### General